Dhruv-Cmds/bapuclg/README.md

 **A nested GitHub Pages URL returns 404.** Enable SPA fallback to `index.html` and confirm the `/bapuclg` base path is present in both Vite and React Router configuration.

 **The API starts but the database is unavailable.** Check the MongoDB URI, credentials, network allowlist, and deployment logs.
 The current server logs a connection failure but does not expose a health endpoint.

-## Contributing

-1. Create a focused branch from `main`.
-2. Keep frontend and backend changes isolated where possible.
-3. Run `npm run lint` and `npm run build` from `frontend/`.
-4. Test the enquiry flow against a non-production MongoDB database.
-5. Update this README when routes, scripts, configuration, API behavior, or deployment assumptions change.
-6. Open a pull request with a concise summary, validation performed, screenshots for UI changes, and any required migration or environment-variable notes.

 ## License